-We've documented 14 accessibility features for Obakeidoro in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 14 accessibility features for Obakeidoro.
+Strongest in Reading and Navigation but also has features in Audio, Controls, Getting Started and Visual to reduce unintended barriers.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Obakeidoro is a hide and seek adventure game.
 You play with up to four people, three are humans hiding from the other player who uses a monster to chase them down.
 The humans have 3 minutes to work together to get away.

 Content Rating: PEGI 7